MustafaLotfi/Owleye/README.md

 ### Modeling

 ### Calibration
-The calibration process consists of looking at a circle in the screen at a certain time.
+The calibration process consists of looking at a circle in the screen for a certain time.
+Then the position of the point would change.
+This process repeats until the calibration process ends.
+During this procedure, Owleye collects data.
+The data contains inputs (the images of the eyes and the location vector) and the outputs (aligned location of the point in the screen).
+It means each sample consists of one image, one vector and one location point.

 ## Limitations and future works